Seminar Frequently Asked Questions

 Sponsors are woven into the content of the seminar where the primary focus is the educational component.
 A seminar is not the place for a brand presentation.
 Sponsor spirits are also incorporated through the cocktails and/or tastings.
 We encourage the sponsor brands to work closely with the Moderators ahead of time to ensure all parties are satisfied with the seminar.

 Do I have to have a sponsor confirmed before I submit my seminar?

 No, you don't have to have a sponsor confirmed before you submit your seminar.
 If you have a brand that you are interested in working with but don't have a relationship you can list them as a suggested sponsor.
 If you have a sponsor already confirmed go ahead and list them.
 Once the seminars are confirmed we will work with you in finding a sponsor if you need one.

 How much does it cost to sponsor a seminar?Below is 2019 pricing:

 Sponsorship Fee: $3,500 to $7,000 dependent on assigned room and capacity.
 This fee does not include the donation of product required for the seminar.

 Sponsor Seating: Guaranteed 5-10 Seats for Sole Sponsorship (depending on room)

 Do sponsors get tickets to the seminars?

-Sponsors are guaranteed a certain number of seats depending on the type of seminar.
-If sponsorships are split among brands the number of seats will be divided amongst the total number of sponsors.
+Sponsors are guaranteed a certain number of seats depending on the type of seminar and room.
+If sponsorships are split amongst brands the number of seats will be divided amongst the total number of sponsors.

 How does Tales of the Cocktail acquire the sponsor products?